donomii/gitRemind/README.md

     ./gitRemind --gui

 gitRemind will recursively search every directory under the current one.
 If it finds a git repository, it does a git status, and if there are changed files or you are ahead of the master branch, it will tell you.

-# UI

-Select the repository you want to examine, then press enter twice to commit and push it.